Up

 3. Repeat steps 1. & 2. above to copy and paste the Fire_PS.4dd file.

-8. Import passwords & pop-up lists from key disk
+6. Import passwords & pop-up lists via the Server Path

 At the Command Window press the "Maint" button.
 Press the "Upgrading" tab.
-Follow instructions on the screen to import your Pop-up lists and passwords from your floppy Key disk.
+Follow instructions on the screen to import your Pop-up lists and passwords via the Server Path.

 At the Command Window press the "Maint" button.
 Press the "Password Admin" button.
 Update and reset passwords as needed.